 - a.
 Overtime: Employees shall earn overtime compensation in accordance with Section 6.1, except that such overtime shall be earned when employees work in excess of ten (10) hours per day or forty (40) hours per week. - b.
-Sick Leave: Sick leave with pay shall be accrued, accumulated, and taken in accordance with Section 9.2 of this Agreement and Subsection d. below. - c.
-Vacation leave: Vacation leave with pay shall be accrued and used in accordance with Section 9.1 and Subsection d. below.
+Sick Leave: Sick leave with pay shall be accrued, accumulated, and taken in accordance with Section 9.2 and Section 6.4.d. - c.
+Vacation leave: Vacation leave with pay shall be accrued and used in accordance with Section 9.1 and Section 6.4.d. - d.

-- d.
 Leave Usage: Full shift absences on vacation, sick leave, compensating time off, or holiday in lieu taken by employees on a scheduled ten-hour workshift shall result in the deduction of ten (10) hours from the employee's accrued leave balance. - e.
-Holidays: Employees shall be granted the day off in accordance with Section 8.1 of the Agreement if a holiday falls on an employee's scheduled workday, except that the remaining two (2) hours must be taken off as leave first from accumulated time off, and second from holiday in lieu or accumulated vacation time; and, if there are no leave balances, then leave without pay.
+Holidays: Employees shall be granted the day off in accordance with Article 8 if a holiday falls on an employee's scheduled workday, except that the remaining two (2) hours must be taken off as leave first from accumulated time off, and second from holiday in lieu or accumulated vacation time; and, if there are no leave balances, then leave without pay.
 If a holiday falls on an employee's scheduled day off during the normal Monday through Friday workweek, the employee shall accrue eight (8) hours of compensating time off. - f.
-Holiday In Lieu : Employees who work in a unit for which the normal work schedule includes Saturdays, Sundays, and holidays shall accrue eight (8) hours holiday time every four (4) weeks in accordance with HIL requirements, except that in-lieu days off shall be for a ten-hour workday. - g.
-Other Provisions: All other provisions of this Agreement shall apply to employees who work a ten-hour day/forty-hour workweek in the same manner as such provisions apply to employees who work a regular eighthour/forty-hour workweek. - h.
-Return to Normal Five-Day Schedule: The County shall have the right to discontinue the four-day work schedule by giving the Union ten (10) day's notice.
+Holiday in Lieu: Employees who work in a unit for which the normal work schedule includes Saturdays, Sundays, and holidays shall accrue nine and two-tenths (9.2) hours holiday time every four (4) weeks in accordance with HIL requirements, except that in-lieu days off shall be for a ten-hour workday. - g.
+Other Provisions: All other provisions of this Agreement shall apply to employees who work a ten-hour day/forty-hour workweek in the same manner as such provisions apply to employees who work a regular eight-hour/forty-hour workweek. - h.
+Return to Normal Five-Day Schedule: The County shall have the right to discontinue the four-day work schedule by giving the Union ten (10) days' notice.